Who is eligible to vote?

 How do I register to vote?

 To vote, every voter must first register.
-You may register to vote before Election Day until pre-registration cut-off (July 23, 2013 for the Municipal and School District Primary and October 15, 2013 for the Municipal and School District General Election).
+You may register to vote before Election Day until pre-registration cut-off (July 22, 2014 (5:00 pm) for the State Primary and October 14, 2014 (5:00 pm) for the State General Election).
 Your registration subsequently remains current until you move, change your name, or do not vote for four consecutive years.
 You may also register to vote at your polling place on Election Day with the proper documents.

 Register to Vote Online:

 Click here to register to vote online

 To register to vote online, you must: